WVam/toolscript-docs/ChangeTextBox.md

 ```

 ### Remarks:
-This option changes the textbox visuals for all following [DisplayText](DisplayText.md) Instructions, so you only have to call it once, for example at the beginning of the script.
-If you pass the null character `-`, the textbox will be changed to the default style again.
+This Instruction changes the textbox visuals for all following [DisplayText](DisplayText.md) Instructions, so you only have to call it once, for example at the beginning of the script.

+If you pass the null character `-` to the `Name` parameter, the textbox will be changed back to the default style.

-To use an image, you have to save it in the "UI" folder of the theme you wish to use.
+To use an image, you must save it in the "UI" folder of the Theme you wish to use.
 If your textbox also has a version without the namebox, add the image with the same name as the textbox with the namebox + "_NoName".
 > For example, if the image your custom textbox **with** a namebox is named "Dual Destinies.png", add the image for your custom textbox **without** the namebox as "Dual Destinies_NoName.png".
 After that, if you run the following Instructions:
 > ```